-Clicking/scrubbing on the left snapshots numbers, you achieve a fast snapshots recalling N.B.
-Slot 99 is default/defaults_all values, slot 100 is the last GUI state when you save/load a project.
+Clicking/scrubbing on the left snapshots numbers, you achieve a fast snapshots recalling exclude/include a client from the transition

+N.B.
+Slot 99 is default/defaults\all values, slot 100 is the last GUI state when you save/load a project.